aws-samples/migrating-from-aws-app-mesh-to-amazon-vpc-lattice/README.md

 ## Getting started

 This document is designed to give you an overview of the migration process.
+For ECS, please go to [ECS readme doc](ecs/README.md).
+For EKS, continue on.

 You can use this example as a reference to adapt the steps for your own microservices applications migration.

 ### Step 1: Setup sample application on a new cluster
 * To follow along, set up the application as mentioned in [AppMesh-Install-README.md](vpc-lattice-config/AppMesh-Install-README.md) before proceeding with the migration steps.